Tony Daws: Coaching career

 After retiring he took up coaching positions at Sheffield United as part-time youth development officer (1996–2000), then assistant academy and U19 coach (2001–2004) before becoming under-nine to under-18 youth development officer at Sheffield Wednesday (2004–05).

 He has been the academy manager at Scunthorpe United since 2005, and was appointed caretaker manager on 16 March 2011, following the sacking of manager Ian Baraclough, managing one game, a defeat at Ipswich Town on 19 March, before the appointment of Alan Knill on 31 March 2011.
 Following the sacking of Keith Hill, Daws was appointed interim manager of the financially troubled club (which was now in the National League) for a second time in September 2022, overseeing a six-game unbeaten run in the league at the start of his tenure, but by mid November, following a home defeat to fellow strugglers Maidstone United, Scunthorpe were 22nd, third from bottom of the National League.
 On 28 November 2022, Daws stepped down to return to his role as academy manager; the first team had won just twice during his tenure and were in 23rd position, six points from safety, with only goal difference preventing them from being bottom of the league.
+In April 2023, new club owner David Hilton announced that, to save costs, the club would be closing its academy.